aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

       cd /var/lib/mysql-files/
       ls -lrt
     ```
- 6. You can see all the 7 files copied from IMDB dataset to the local EC2 directory
+ 6. You can see all the 7 files copied from the IMDB dataset to the local EC2 directory
     ![Final Deployment Architecture](/images/migration12.jpg)
  8. Feel free to explore the files.
  9. Go to AWS CloudFormation [Stacks](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filteringStatus=active&filteringText=&viewNested=true&hideStacks=false) and click on the stack you created earlier.
-Go to Parameters tab and copy the user name and password mentioned next to DbMasterUsername & DbMasterPassword
+Go to the Parameters tab and copy the user name and password mentioned next to DbMasterUsername & DbMasterPassword
    ![Final Deployment Architecture](/images/migration13.jpg)
 10. Go back to EC2 Instance console and login to mysql
   ```bash
   mysql -u DbMasterUsername -pDbMasterPassword
   ```
    ![Final Deployment Architecture](/images/migration14.jpg)
-11. Congratulations! you are now connected to self managed MySQL database on EC2.
-We will create new imdb database and load dataset that are availabe as flatfile on EC2 directory
+11. Congratulations! you are now connected to a self-managed MySQL database on EC2.
+We will create a new imdb database and load datasets that are available as flat file on EC2 directory
   ```bash
   CREATE DATABASE imdb;
   USE imdb;